On the lookout for a pup full of charm and personality? A Cavoodle might be your perfect match.

 What size harness do I need for a Cavoodle puppy?

-Enthusiastic puppies will often pull at their collar and lead until you’ve both mastered loose-leash walking.
+Enthusiastic puppies often pull at their collar and lead until you’ve both mastered loose-leash walking.

 A harness is a great way to train your pup to walk without pulling because it allows for an even distribution of pressure across their body, rather than just around their neck, giving you more control.

-A ‘Toy’ Cavoodle puppy is likely to need an XS harness, while a ‘Mini’ Cavoodle puppy is likely to need a S harness.
+A ‘Toy’ Cavoodle puppy needs an XS harness, while a ‘Mini’ Cavoodle puppy needs a S harness.
 Always measure your pup to get their size according to the manufacturer’s guidelines and consider trying on a few at the local pet shop to get the right fit and style.

 Training a Cavoodle puppy

 With the intelligence of Poodles and the eager but calm temperament of Spaniels, Cavoodles are very trainable dogs.
-With any kind of puppy training, it’s about consistency, repetition, positive reinforcement…and a lot of patience!
+With puppy training, it’s about consistency, repetition, positive reinforcement…and lots of patience!

 How to toilet train a Cavoodle

-Puppies can hold their bladder for approximately one hour for every month of age, so your puppy will need to eliminate frequently throughout the day and night.
+Puppies can hold their bladder for approximately one hour for every month of age, so your puppy will need the toilet frequently throughout the day and night.
 Each time is an opportunity for training.

 Successful toilet training relies on positive reinforcement to mark good behaviour.
-As soon as your puppy goes to the toilet in the desired area, reward them with praise and affection or a treat.
-Make sure you reward them right after they’ve relieved themselves so they connect it to the action.
+When your puppy goes to the toilet in the desired area, reward them with praise and affection or a treat.
+Reward them right after they’ve relieved themselves so they connect it to the action.

 Cavoodles learn quickly, but accidents do happen.
-Continue with consistent and patient training with praise and rewards and they’ll be house-trained in no time.
+Consistent and patient training with praise and rewards will lead to a house-trained Cavoodle in no time.

 How to stop Cavoodle puppies from biting